rggs/rggs.github.io/index.md

 layout: default
 ---

-## Home
+## About Me

 <img class="profile-picture" src="profile.png">

-I am a senior Astrophysics and Mathematics double major at Villanova University, with minors in Physics and Business.
+Senior at Villanova University.
+Astrophysics and Mathematics double major with minors in Physics and Business.

-Much of the code discussed here can also be found at [my GitHub](https://github.com/bk2dcradle/researcher)
+Much of my code can be found at [my GitHub](https://github.com/rggs/)

-## Research Interest
+## Research Interests

 My research interests include geometry, topology, mathematical and theoretical physics, and quantitative finance.